Bayesian optimization of non-classical optomechanical correlations: Introduction

 \figref{fig:sketch} outlines the process.
-The optimisation proceeds without any preconceived description of the behavioural response of the optomechanical setup to any changes in the control parameters $\mathbf{x}$.
-This is often referred to as treating the setup as a `black box', which in this case produces two-mode squeezing (idealised as $F(\mathbf{x})$, the output of the black box) in response to a set of control parameters $\mathbf{x}$.
-By taking advantage of recent ideas from Bayesian optimisation (BO)~\cite{mockus1989bayesian}, the results of the black box itself drive the optimisation of the control parameters, not the mathematical model.
-This in-place optimisation of the experimental parameters we refer to as \emph{theory-blind} control optimisation.
+The optimization proceeds without any preconceived description of the behavioural response of the optomechanical setup to any changes in the control parameters $\mathbf{x}$.
+This is often referred to as treating the setup as a `black box', which in this case produces two-mode squeezing (idealized as $F(\mathbf{x})$, the output of the black box) in response to a set of control parameters $\mathbf{x}$.
+By taking advantage of ideas from Bayesian optimization (BO)~\cite{mockus1989bayesian}, the results of the black box itself drive the optimization of the control parameters, not the mathematical model.
+This in-place, real-time optimization of the experimental parameters we refer to as \emph{theory-blind} control optimization.

 The theory-blind control idea was pioneered in 1992 under the name `learning control'~\cite{Judson1992}.
 Further development and usage has continued, primarily focusing on controlling chemical reactions~\cite{Phan1997, Phan1999, Weinacht2001, Zhu2003, Cardoza2005, Chen2014}.
-There are many implementations and ideas using a variety of optimisation algorithms in the quantum information processing (QIP) field.
-An early example used a hybrid approach, combining classical and theory-blind optimisation, to improve gate fidelities~\cite{Egger2014}.
+There are many implementations and ideas using a variety of optimization algorithms in the quantum information processing (QIP) field.
+An early example used a hybrid approach, combining classical and theory-blind optimization, to improve gate fidelities~\cite{Egger2014}.
 This approach was adopted to improve gate fidelities and reduce drift errors in single- and two-qubit gates~\cite{Kelly2014, Kelly2016}.
-Further applications of theory-blind optimisation in QIP can be seen in Refs.~\cite{InSituUpgrade, QVECTOR2017} for example.
-The theory-blind protocol is advantageously applicable in levitated optomechanics experiments, where a small number of precisely controlled parameters characterise the setup.
-This can be used to maximise nonclassical correlations and is immediately possible in an experimental setup such as that used in Ref.~\cite{delic_cooling_2020}.
+Further applications of theory-blind optimization in QIP can be seen in Refs.~\cite{InSituUpgrade, QVECTOR2017} for example.
+The term `model-agnostic' is used widely in the machine learning community with broadly equivalent meaning.
+The theory-blind protocol is advantageously applicable in levitated optomechanics experiments, where a small number of precisely controlled parameters characterize the setup.
+This can be used to maximize nonclassical correlations and is immediately applicable in an experimental setup such as that used in Ref.~\cite{delic_cooling_2020}.